Oslo Norway Travel Guide

 Potatoes, carrots, cabbage are basic elements.
 Cloudberries, blueberries, lingonberries, and strawberries are popular seasonally.

-Often savory and hearty.
-Dill, parsley, and other fresh seasonings are often used.
+Often salty or spicy and hearty.
+Dill, parsley, and other fresh herbs are frequently used.
 Sweet and sour elements with berries balance rich flavors.

 Norway's national dish.
 A hearty stew of lamb with bone, cabbage, peppercorns, and potatoes.
 Traditionally eaten in autumn.